sobomax/makeself/README.md

 `makeself.sh --notemp makeself makeself.run "Makeself by Stephane Peter" echo "Makeself has extracted itself" `

+The behaviour of the makeself can further be tweaked using environment variables.

+  * Currently supported environment variables are:

+    *  **`COMPRESS_CMD`**: Set particular command (or set of commands/pipe) to perform compression.
+    *  **`UNCOMPRESS_CMD`**: Set particular command (or set of commands/pipe) to perform decompression.

+For example the following command would instruct xz to use all cores available in the system to speed-up compression:

+`COMPRESS_CMD="xz -T0 -v" makeself.sh -xz bigdata bigdata.sh "Time is precious" echo "Makeself has extracted itself"`

 Archives generated with Makeself can be passed the following arguments:

   * **`--keep`** : Prevent the files to be extracted in a temporary directory that will be removed after the embedded script's execution.
 The files will then be extracted in the current working directory and will stay here until you remove them.